MultiplayerBook/MultiplayerBook/README.md

 Installation
 ------------

 To install, clone the repository to your local computer.
+You will need to checkout VS2019 branch for the updated code

 For the examples in Chapter 13, you'll need Node.js installed from https://nodejs.org and you'll need to use a terminal or console window to switch to each of the subprojects in the Chapter 13 folder and type